HanChangHun/python-named-PIPE-example/README.md

     1. If there is register pipe, pass the client's pid to register it with the server process.

 3. When the server receives a registration request from the client, it creates two pipes.
+    - One for communication from client to server.
-    - Client to server, server to client.
+    - Another for communication from server to client.

-4. The client sends a request to the server with pipe.
+4. The client sends a request to the server using the client-to-server named pipe.

-5. The server sends the result to the client with pipe.
+5. The server processes the request, doubles the number, and sends the result back to the client through the server-to-client named pipe.

-## How to use
+## Usage

-You can check the result by executing the `test.py`.
+You can check the result by running the `test.py`.

 ```python
 python3 test.py